 The Hospitalero News

-The Hospitalero News is a periodic newsletter with information about training and service on the Camino.
+The Hospitalero News was a periodic newsletter published by American Pilgrims between December 2011 and November 2013.
+It was filled with information about training and service on the Camino.

 Hospitalero News, April 2013 ( 11.5MB)